Sunday, October 13, 2024

 Last week, right before monster storm Hurricane Milton crushed parts of Florida like a thin potato chip, my youngest daughter sent me a link to a Tik Tok video she was reposting.
 In the video was a frustrated young man, a Floridian, who was talking to the camera, very upset by the fact that he, and many others like him, were unable to comply with evacuation orders from his local county government.

 Apparently, by the time the evacuation orders came down, the young Floridian alleged, the gas stations had run out of fuel.
-And if he wanted to fly out of where he lived in Florida, the airlines had jacked the prices up so much, a regular $217.00 ticket to fly to a safer city in Florida suddenly cost over $1,700.00.
+And if he wanted to fly out of where he lived in Florida, the airlines had jacked the prices up so much, where a regular $217.00 ticket to fly to a safer city in Florida suddenly cost over $1,700.00.

 “People like me can’t evacuate a killer storm because we can’t afford too,” he complained.